nithinrdy/quick-lend-express/README.md

-# quick-lend-express
+# Quick-lend

 The express server for quick-lend.
 Allows users to put up requests for day-to-day utilities (like chargers, and other electronic devices) to quickly borrow/lend items within a small community.

-Built using ExpressJS & Mongoose.
+Built using ExpressJS & Mongoose (take a look at src/models to see the schemas used and the collections you should set up).

 ## Installation